CtrlK

 Distinctiveness Conflict Risk

-Clearly scoped to the Phoenix AI observability platform's app/ directory for frontend work, and explicitly delineates its boundary from the phoenix-design skill for design system rules.
-This dual scoping (project-specific + explicit skill boundary) makes it highly distinctive and unlikely to conflict.
+Clearly scoped to frontend work in the app/ directory of a specific project (Phoenix AI observability platform), and explicitly delineates its boundary from the phoenix-design skill for design system rules.
+This makes it highly distinguishable and unlikely to conflict with other skills.

 3 / 3